Konstantinas Olšauskas: Donation drive on the Lithuanian Day

 With the papal permission in hand, Olšauskas departed to Lausanne, Switzerland, to organize the Lithuanian Day.
 He chaired a six-person committee that prepared, translated into ten languages, and distributed the appeal to be read in churches.
-Due to difficult war time communications, the committee could not obtain approval from any of the Lithuanian bishops and used the signature of without his consent.
+Due to difficult war time communications, the committee could not obtain approval from any of the Lithuanian bishops and used the signature of Pranciškus Karevičius without his consent.
 To further support the effort, Olšauskas went to Spain and Portugal to meet with the Archbishops of Toledo and Lisbon.
 In France, he received a cold welcome from the French cardinal, but President Raymond Poincaré promised to organize the collection via the Red Cross.
 These visits made Olšauskas realize that Western powers knew and cared little about Lithuanian affairs and that formed the basis for his later pro-German attitude.